umbraco/UmbracoDocs/umbraco-cloud/set-up/private-nuget-feed.md

 2. A NuGet server such as [MyGet](https://www.myget.org/)

 If you don't already have these tools installed, you can download Visual Studio from the Microsoft website.
-You can also setup a server on MyGet following the above link.
+You can also set up a server on MyGet by following the above link.

-Now you can go ahead an do the following steps.
+Now you can go ahead and do the following steps.

 ### Step 1: Create a NuGet package